ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 use the same client-id for updates of both parts.

-ALTO clients and servers MUST follow the specifications given in this document to ensure compatibility with the incremental update extension.
+ALTO clients and servers MUST follow the specifications given in this document to support incremental updates for a Path Vector resource.

 ## Compatibility with Cost Calendar